jjarz/ooad-fall-2023/README.md

 ## Attendance
 Attendance is required and will be evaluated as part of your participation grade.
 Attending class ensures that you and your project partner stay up to date with the material required to complete the assignments.

-We understand that emergencies and disruptions happen, so if you have to miss a class session, we ask that you consult the syllabus, Canvas, and your peers to learn about what happened during class.
-It is still your responsibility to submit assignments and projects on time.
+If you need to miss a class session, we ask that you consult the syllabus, Canvas, and your peers to learn about what happened during class.
 Unexcused missed class periods will impact your participation grade.
-Missing more than 40% of the course sessions (of unexcused absences) will result in a failing grade in participation.

 ## Extensions & Extenuating Circumstances
 Please refer to individual project assignments for late policies.
 Because late work within reason is accepted (with some penalty), extensions on assignments are not standard practice.